 Looking for the classic South Florida vacation vibe?
-Slide over Ocean Drive, the city’s most famous stretch of road in Miami.
+Slide over Ocean Drive, the most famous stretch of road in Miami.
 Stretching between 1st Street and 15th Street in South Beach, Ocean Drive is everything you’d expect from Miami Beach, from white-sand beaches to all-nighters with cocktails in hand.

 Ocean Drive is famed for its colorful Art Deco architecture, harkening back to Miami’s mid-century tourism heyday.
 It’s hardly surprising that the strip provides the backdrop for countless films and TV shows like Scarface, Bad Boys, and Miami Vice.
+Within the avenue’s historic Art Deco buildings hide some of the coolest and most well-known cafes, restaurants, clubs, and resorts in South Beach Miami.

 Ready to experience Miami Beach’s most iconic street?
 Dig deep into Ocean Drive with this complete guide, including what to see & do, where to eat & drink, and where to stay!